AdityaKr015/Free-Resources-for-AI-ML/README.md

 - Use Upload icon to Upload Dataset/Model in the temporary files of notebook server.
 - **OR** you can save the Dataset/Model on your Google Drive and mount the drive using Drive icon.
-- if prefer running code for mounting
+- if you prefer running code for mounting

 ```python
 from google.colab import drive